 1. Mkati city

 One of the most prominent landmarks in Makati is the Ayala Triangle Gardens, a 2-hectare park located at the heart of the central business district.
 The park is known for its landscaped gardens, fountains, and sculptures, making it a popular spot for leisure and recreational activities.
-Makati is also home to several shopping malls, including Ayala Center, which features high-end retail brands, dining options, and entertainment centers.
+Makati is also home to several shopping malls, including Ayala Center, which features high-end retail brands, dining options, and entertainment centres.

 2. Quezon City